toddjordan/guides/source/localizable/tutorial/routes-and-templates.md

   });
 });
 ```

+[`assert.equal()`](https://api.qunitjs.com/equal/) is an assertion function.
+An assertion checks for a certain condition, and fails the test if the condition is not met.
+The `assert.equal()` function takes three arguments.
+The first two can be any expression, but for acceptance tests they are usually a test helper followed by the expected result.
+Calls to `assert.equal()` fail its test if the values of the two expressions are not equal.
+The third argument is an optional, user-friendly message that will be displayed in the test runner.

 Now run the tests by typing `ember test --server` in the command line (or `ember t -s` for short).